ShaikAmeena2990/kafkaproject/README.md

 # Kafka Streaming Project

-# Project Overview
+##  Project Overview
 This project implements a real-time data streaming pipeline using Apache Kafka, Apache Spark Streaming, and Cassandra.
 The pipeline ingests streaming data, processes it in near real-time with Spark, and stores the results in Cassandra for scalable storage and querying.

 The project also includes orchestration using Apache Airflow and is containerized using Docker for easy deployment.

-# Key Features
+##  Key Features

-Real-time data ingestion with Apache Kafka
+- Real-time data ingestion with Apache Kafka

-Stream processing and analytics using Apache Spark Streaming
+- Stream processing and analytics using Apache Spark Streaming

-Scalable storage of processed data in Apache Cassandra
+- Scalable storage of processed data in Apache Cassandra

-Workflow orchestration and scheduling via Apache Airflow
+- Workflow orchestration and scheduling via Apache Airflow

-Containerized environment using Docker and Docker Compose
+- Containerized environment using Docker and Docker Compose

-Includes ETL pipelines and fault-tolerant streaming design
+- Includes ETL pipelines and fault-tolerant streaming design

-# Technologies Used
+##  Technologies Used

-Apache Kafka
+- Apache Kafka

-Apache Spark Streaming
+- Apache Spark Streaming

-Apache Cassandra
+- Apache Cassandra

-Apache Airflow
+- Apache Airflow

-Docker & Docker Compose
+- Docker & Docker Compose

-Python (for Spark jobs and Airflow DAGs)
+- Python (for Spark jobs and Airflow DAGs)

-# Project Structure
+## Project Structure

-dags/ — Airflow DAGs for workflow orchestration
+- dags/ — Airflow DAGs for workflow orchestration

-spark_stream.py — Spark Streaming job processing Kafka streams
+- spark_stream.py — Spark Streaming job processing Kafka streams

-docker-compose.yml — Docker Compose file to run Kafka, Zookeeper, Spark, Cassandra, Airflow, etc.
+- docker-compose.yml — Docker Compose file to run Kafka, Zookeeper, Spark, Cassandra, Airflow, etc.

-script/entrypoint.sh — Script to initialize services inside Docker containers
+- script/entrypoint.sh — Script to initialize services inside Docker containers

-data/ — Sample or test datasets for streaming
+- data/ — Sample or test datasets for streaming

-requirements.txt — Python dependencies
+- requirements.txt — Python dependencies

-# How it Works
+##  How it Works

-Kafka topics receive real-time data streams
+- Kafka topics receive real-time data streams

-Spark Streaming reads data from Kafka topics, applies transformations or analytics.
+- Spark Streaming reads data from Kafka topics, applies transformations or analytics.

-Results are written to Cassandra for persistent storage.
+- Results are written to Cassandra for persistent storage.

-Airflow schedules and manages workflows to automate tasks such as data ingestion and processing.
+- Airflow schedules and manages workflows to automate tasks such as data ingestion and processing.

-# Setup & Usage
+## Setup & Usage

-Clone the repo:
+Clone the repo-
 git clone https://github.com/ShaikAmeena2990/kafkaproject.git

-Build and run the Docker containers: docker-compose up --build
+Build and run the Docker containers- docker-compose up --build

-Access the Airflow UI (usually at http://localhost:8080) to monitor and trigger workflows.
-Kafka will stream data that Spark consumes and processes in real-time.
-Processed data is stored in Cassandra and can be queried as needed.